Megan McArdle: Career

-By 2010, McArdle had also become The Atlantics business and economics editor.
-In February 2010, her blog lost the title "Asymmetrical Information," as The Atlantic switched to having every blog (except Andrew Sullivan's The Daily Dish) be identified solely by its author.
+IN 2010, McArdle was The Atlantics business and economics editor.
+In February 2010, her blog lost the title "Asymmetrical Information", as The Atlantic switched to having every blog (except Andrew Sullivan's The Daily Dish) be identified solely by its author.
+In June 2012, McArdle left The Atlantic, and began writing for Newsweek/The Daily Beast.
+In June 2013, McArdle announced that she was joining Bloomberg View.

+McArdle is an occasional television and radio commentator, appearing on The Kudlow Report, Fareed Zakaria GPS, American Public Media's Marketplace, and Left, Right & Center.
 She was a Bernard L. Schwartz fellow at the public policy think tank New America.

-In June 2012, McArdle left The Atlantic, and began writing for Newsweek/The Daily Beast.

-In June 2013, McArdle announced that she was departing Newsweek to join Bloomberg View as a columnist.

-McArdle is an occasional television and radio commentator, having appeared on The Kudlow Report, Fareed Zakaria GPS, and American Public Media's Marketplace.

 McArdle joined The Washington Post as an opinion columnist in March 2018.
+In 2025, McArdle became a contributing writer at The Dispatch while remaining at The Washington Post.
+McArdle also began podcasting with fellow journalists Josh Barro and Ben Dreyfuss in a new show entitled "Central Air".

 Views

-McArdle has described herself as a "right-leaning libertarian."
-David Brooks categorized her as part of a group of bloggers who "start from broadly libertarian premises but do not apply them in a doctrinaire way."
+McArdle has described herself as a "right-leaning libertarian".
+David Brooks categorized her as part of a group of bloggers who "start from broadly libertarian premises but do not apply them in a doctrinaire way".

 Ron Paul

-McArdle has been critical of the libertarian politician Ron Paul, taking him to task for not strongly disavowing racist statements that appeared in his newsletters, arguing against his championing of tax credits, and accusing him of lacking specificity about cutting government spending.
-McArdle was also quoted as saying that Ron Paul "doesn't understand anything about monetary policy," and that "he wastes all of his time on the House Financial Services Committee ranting crazily."
+McArdle was critical of libertarian politician Ron Paul, taking him to task for not strongly disavowing racist statements that appeared in his newsletters, criticizing his tax credit proposals, and accusing him of lacking specificity about cutting government spending.
+McArdle said he "doesn't understand anything about monetary policy", and that "he wastes all of his time on the House Financial Services Committee ranting crazily".

-U.S. automotive bailout
+Automotive bailout

-In late 2008, McArdle wrote extensively against a proposed federal bailout of the U.S. auto industry (which ultimately occurred in early 2009).
-In November 2008, various of McArdle's blog posts on the subject were quoted approvingly by conservative commentators David Brooks, Michael Barone and John Podhoretz, among others.
+In late 2008, McArdle critiqued a proposed federal bailout of the U.S. auto industry (executed in early 2009).
+In November 2008, various blog posts on the subject were quoted approvingly by Brooks, Michael Barone and John Podhoretz, among others.